Leveraging data analytics to help increase employee engagement for better outcomes

 - Employee experience

-Employee populations are diverse.
-Factors such as geography, demographics, interests and values comprise a unique set of characteristics of an employee population.
-And considering that about 50% of Americans have employer-based health care coverage,1 there’s no shortage of health-related data available for analysis.
+Employee populations are diverse and complex—geography, demographics, type of work, interests and values all play a role in defining unique individuals.
+And considering that about half of Americans have employer-based health care coverage,1 there’s no shortage of health-related data available for analysis.
 What employers do with that data, though, can help define their health benefits strategy.

-UnitedHealthcare is using advanced analytics to process multiple sources of data --- ranging from claims to physical and behavioral health data --- to help create a more personalized member experience and drive engagement.
+UnitedHealthcare uses advanced analytics to process multiple sources of data—ranging from claims to physical and behavioral health data—to help create a more personalized member experience and drive engagement.
 By identifying unique populations and sub-populations, employers may provide these employees with more tailored support to navigate the health system.

-For instance, about 3%–5% of those with complex care needs report 5 times the number of claims than those without advanced needs.2 And about 1% of those with complex care needs drives more than 30% of the total cost for care.3 This example illustrates why treating a complex care population the same as the general population leaves opportunity on the table for cost efficiency and overall member engagement.
+For instance, about 3%–5% of those with complex care needs reported 5 times the number of claims than those without advanced needs.2 And about 1% of those with complex care continued needs drove more than 30% of the total cost for care.2 This illustrates why treating a complex care population the same as the general population leaves opportunity on the table for cost efficiency and overall member engagement.

-“In health care, there’s more than enough data, so to be able to filter it all down, craft the right message, and act upon it, is part science, part art, and one of the key competencies we have in the marketplace,” says Craig Kurtzweil, Vice President, Center for Advanced Analytics with UnitedHealth Group.
+“There’s more than enough data in health care.
+What we do is filter it all down, craft the right message and in order for employers to act upon it—it’s part science, part art and one of the key competencies we have in the marketplace,” says Craig Kurtzweil, chief analytics officer for UnitedHealthcare Employer & Individual.

 The ability to find actionable solutions from data allows employers to: